Porges/ways-to-play/src/games/pai-tong/pai-tong.md

 ## Pong

 The game is also played in Malaysia under the name <span class="noun aka" lang="ms">Pong</span>.
 In @GamblingGamesOfMalaya [p.
-137–8] it is described as being played with Mahjong tiles, but I think it is probably also played with {%a ceki%}.
-According to the book, it is played in the state of [Kelantan](https://en.wikipedia.org/wiki/Kelantan), which is adjacent to Thailand.

-In Malaysia it is only played with four players.
+137–8] it is described as being played with Mahjong tiles, but I think it is probably also played with [Ceki cards](articles/cards/ceki/ceki.md).
+According to the book, it is played in the Malaysian state of [Kelantan](https://en.wikipedia.org/wiki/Kelantan), which is adjacent to Thailand.
+The game as reported there is only played with four players.

 To play with Mahjong tiles, use 120 tiles: all of the suited (circle, bamboo, character) tiles, as well as the honour (“dragon”) tiles, but no winds or flowers.